42 CFR Part 2 and Treatment Privacy

 Hope Harbor's role

-- Collect only the information reasonably needed to respond, route, or follow up on the request.
+- Collect only the business information reasonably needed to understand or route the provider request.

-- Direct clinically sensitive or record-specific needs to the licensed provider actually responsible for treatment.
+- Direct record-specific or clinical privacy questions to the independent treatment provider actually responsible for the record.

 Contact